It’s September 1 and I’m officially over it.

 - Scrape everything in the skillet, including the drippings, into a bowl.
 Stir in the vinegar and mayonnaise and set aside.

 - Place the pan back over the heat.

 - Toss the green beans with the olive oil and add to the pan in a single layer.
 (You may have to do this in 2 batches if your pan's not big enough.)

 - Cook until the beans are blistered and charred, then transfer to a bowl and repeat with the remaining beans.
 Alternatively, you can char the green beans on a preheated grill in a veggie basket.

 Assemble the sandwiches:

-Close up the sandwiches, cut them in half if desired, and chow down.
-Commence sandwich regret.
+- Close the sandwiches, cut them in half if desired, and chow down.

 Amount Per Serving: Calories: 456Total Fat: 18gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 23mgSodium: 1069mgCarbohydrates: 58gFiber: 7gSugar: 12gProtein: 18g